Chiniklas/Tiangong_isaac_rl/legged_lab/README.md

 - `scripts/inspire_hand/train.py` and `scripts/inspire_hand/play.py` are the equivalents for the `inspirehand_grasp` task, with additional smoke tests under `scripts/inspire_hand/tests/`.

 Refer to the top-level project `README.md` for installation steps and a rundown of the full workflow.

+# TODO: implement a RL pipeline for grasp tasks for inspire hand